Misleading

 fhm/Getty

-Have you heard that offshore windfarms can kill whales?
+Have you heard that offshore wind farms kill whales?
 (They don’t.)
 Or that petrol cars catch fire more frequently than electric vehicles?
-It’s the that is opposite.
+It’s the opposite.
 You may have heard that “natural” gas was clean.
 It can be more harmful than coal.

 Here’s what misinformation about climate looks like.
-These claims are widespread, influential and harmful.
+These claims are widespread, influential, and harmful.
 These claims are often made to delay the adoption of cleaner alternatives to fossil fuels.
-Sadly, they shape public opinion.
+Unfortunately, they are influencing public opinion.

 This week, an Senate enquiry will hear testimony from government officials, climate scientists, and researchers on the scope of the problem, and its impact on Australian politics.
 The main perpetrators are the oil, coal and gas companies as well as their key enablers, such as public relation firms.
 I was one the experts called to give testimony.